yk3thn/erswapper/README.md

 > limited to only what is necessary (or in some cases, efficient) to completing the task at hand.
 If
 > you use this program, you are at the mercy of Facepunch, Rust, and Steam.
 I don't work with any of
 > these companies (though i would like to), nor am I associated with or represent them.
+> Editing walls to be transparent is unreliable
+> Keeping backup files inside the Bundle folder does not affect the process
+> Adding junk data in the middle of a bundle seems to not affect the process
+> Adding extra data to the end of a bundle seems to not affect the process
+> Modded servers stream their assets, but im assuming there is a way to force a fallback on the assets on your disk
+> Editing AOs or Masks is unsupported for this program but I don't see why you couldn't do it manually
+> I've swapped at least 25 textures over the last 2 days and havent been banned or suspended (Subject to change)
+> Rust detects UABEA and HxD open
+> Rust does not detect ERSwapper open
+> This program is built such that if Rust changes the format of the assets, it can be rebuilt to support the new system
+> EAC does not check the hash or file size of the bundle files reliably.
+Sometimes it does, sometimes it doesn't
+> I can't test all the assets available so if you find one that doesnt work please let me know

 *Verify Integrity of Game Files* always restores the originals.